Lilypads/deepNeuronalFilter/README.md

 ` sudo apt-get install fir1-dev `

+* For MacOS run on terminal with homebrew package manager https://brew.sh/:

+`brew tap berndporr/dsp`

+`brew install fir`

+2) Install Iir1 library from _https://github.com/berndporr/iir1_

+* For MacOS run on terminal with homebrew package manager https://brew.sh/:

+`brew tap berndporr/dsp`

+`brew install iir`

-2) Install openCV library by running:
+3) Install openCV library by running:

+* For Linux run on terminal:

 ` sudo apt install libopencv-dev -y `

+* For MacOS run on terminal with homebrew package manager https://brew.sh/:

+`brew install opencv`

-3) Install boost library by running:
+4) Install boost library by running:

+* For Linux run on terminal:

 ` sudo apt-get install libboost-all-dev`

+* For MacOS run on terminal with homebrew package manager https://brew.sh/:

+`brew install boost`

-4) And make sure you have ` cmake ` installed.
+5) And make sure you have ` cmake ` installed.

 ## How to compile and run the program:
 1) Clone this repository: